nkemcels/react-native-responsive-component/README.md

 #### Prop Commands

 The prop command is what is used by `RComponent` to determine what prop to apply to the rendered component based on the device.
+A prop command always begins with a dollar ($) symbol after the prop name.
 Here are all the available prop commands that could be used.

 <table>